jackocnr/intl-tel-input/README.md

 You can view a live demo and some examples of how to use the various options here: http://jackocnr.com/intl-tel-input.html, or try it for yourself using the included demo.html.

 ## Features
+* Automatically format the number as the user types
 * Navigate the country dropdown by typing a country's name, or using up/down keys
 * Selecting a country from the dropdown will update the dial code in the input
 * Typing a different dial code will automatically update the displayed flag